 Nuremburg Children’s Christmas Market

-Considered Germany’s most famous Christmas Market, we like the tiny train, carousel and braving the Ferris Wheel that are part of the kid-size market, or Nurnberger Kinderweihnacht in the heart of Hauptmarkt square.
-Nuremburg’s German Christmas Market usually begins towards the end of November and lasts until a day or two before Christmas and accommodates about 180 different vendors.
+Considered Germany’s most famous Christmas Market, we like the tiny steam train, carousel and braving the Ferris Wheel that are part of the kid-size market, or Nurnberger Kinderweihnacht in the heart of Hauptmarkt square.
+Nuremburg‘s German Christmas Market usually begins that last week in November and lasts until a day or two before Christmas.
+Born in the 1750s, it now accommodates about 180 different vendors.

 This provides guests with a variety of genuine German cuisine as well as an array of homemade Christmas ornaments and crafts.
-Some of the savory staples that are presented include spicy gingerbread fruit loaves, an assortment of German pastries and baking goods as well as roasted sausages and traditional gluhwein (spiced wine mixed with honey and served warm in a mug), a very popular beverage during the winter.
-Typical Christmas articles such as tree ornaments and toys are also offered, but a favorite souvenir among visitors is the Nuremburg Plum people which are actually made from real prunes.
+Some of the savory staples that are presented include spicy gingerbread fruit loaves, an assortment of German pastries and baked goods as well as roasted sausages and traditional gluhwein (spiced wine mixed with honey and served warm in a mug), a very popular beverage during the winter.
+Typical Christmas articles such as tree ornaments and toys are also offered, and several booths have hands-on crafts activities for kids.
+However, a favorite souvenir among visitors is the Nuremburg Plum people which are actually made from real prunes.

 Dresden German Christmas Market & China Shops

-This prosperous, cosmopolitan, yet under-the-radar city of half a million people straddles the Rhine River.
+Dusseldorf, a prosperous, cosmopolitan, yet under-the-radar city of half a million people straddles the Rhine River.
 It effortlessly blends tradition with a dynamic cultural calendar, and kids are always invited to join in.
 (The city is actually dotted with statues of people turning cartwheels, sure to delight most youngsters.)
-In December, the entire city is transformed into a winter wonderland, anchored by seven themed German Christmas markets.
+From the third week of November through December, the entire city is transformed into a winter wonderland, anchored by seven themed German Christmas markets.

 The festive lighting of Altstadt (Old Town) is amplified by the aroma of cinnamon, gingerbread, gluhwein and hot chestnuts — easy to sample on the guided Christmas tours stopping by each market.
 Families may ice skate, get a birds-eye view of the city as they ride a giant Ferris wheel or a guided Rhine River cruise, and take a spin on a restored antique carousel.
 Kids can enjoy sipping non-alcoholic wassail and munching on hot sugared almonds, a local holiday confection.
 There is even a Cartwheeling Tournament each July, so plan on returning in the summertime.